nicolepaul/openfema-analysis/README.md

 * **'HousingAssistanceOwners'**: Housing Assistance Program Data - Owners [V2](https://www.fema.gov/openfema-data-page/housing-assistance-program-data-owners-v2)
 * **'HousingAssistanceRenters'**: Housing Assistance Program Data - Renters [V2](https://www.fema.gov/openfema-data-page/housing-assistance-program-data-renters-v2)
 * **'IndividualsAndHouseholdsProgramValidRegistrations'**: Individuals and Households Program - Valid Registrations [V1](https://www.fema.gov/openfema-data-page/individuals-and-households-program-valid-registrations-v1)

+## Disclaimer

+This product uses the FEMA OpenFEMA API, but is not endorsed by FEMA.
+The Federal Government or FEMA cannot vouch for the data or analyses derived from these data after the data have been retrieved from the Agency's website(s).